tweag/stack-docker-nix/README.md

 ## License

+To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this software to the public domain worldwide.
+This software is distributed without any warranty.

-This project is hereby dedicated to the public domain, using the [CC0][cc0] public domain dedication.
+See the [CC0][cc0] public domain dedication for more information.

 [cc0]: https://creativecommons.org/publicdomain/zero/1.0/